 After that, you can earn by monetizing your photos and generating ad revenue on social media.

-The best part is, that taking photos of nature and wildlife requires an immense level of patience.
-This means you’ll be spending most of your time outside in the wilderness connecting directly with nature and its beautiful attributes.
+The best part is that taking photos of nature and wildlife requires immense patience.
+This means you’ll spend most of your time outside in the wilderness, connecting directly with nature and its beautiful attributes.

 See Related: 4 Types of Waste Disposal: Methods and Approaches